Governor: Phil Murphy

 Who Ran: Summaries and Comparisons

 There were two Republican debates and two Democratic debates for the candidates who took public funding (for whom it is a requirement) and those who did not take public funding but chose to debate anyway.

 When you register to vote, you may choose to affiliate with a party at that time, or you may choose to remain unaffiliated.
-Unaffiliated voters may vote in general elections, but under NJ's closed primary system, only voters affiliated with a major party (Democrat or Republican) may vote in that party's primary.
+Unaffiliated voters may vote in the general election but not in a primary unless they declare their affiliation.